 Nominated for seven academy awards, Michael Clayton, is an American legal thriller movie released in the year 2007.

 Michael Clayton is a bad-ass fixer of New York City and knows all the loopholes of law that makes him the guy for all his clients.
 The film is about a multi-billion dollar class-action lawsuit, a law firm, and a mental breakdown.
+I think this qualifies as one of the good law movies available.

 It is an American comedy film based on Amanda Brown’s novel of the same name.